10 Best Lawn Mowers under $300 – Reviews & Top Picks 2022

 1. Greenworks G-MAX Cordless Lawn Mower – Best Overall

-The Greenworks G-MAX Cordless Lawn Mower is the overall pick and starts off our list and number one, which is well earned.
+The Greenworks G-MAX Cordless Lawn Mower is the overall best lawn mower under $300 and starts off our list at number one, which is well earned.
 This mower is cordless, which means its reach knows no bounds, as long as the battery is charged.
 The rear is dual purpose with mulching capability that makes it perfect for any size yard and garden.
 The lawn mower is lightweight, maneuverable, and has various range capabilities to cut your grass as long or as short as you want.

 The battery makes this lawn mower extremely quiet, which is excellent if you want to start cutting the lawn at 6 A.M. and not wake the neighbors.
 The Greenworks model can cut up to a half-acre and boasts 45 minutes of run time.
 The easy push-button start means there are no back-aching pull chords.
 There are also no dizzying gas fumes, and the lightweight makes it easy to transport.